a-ws-m/unlockNN/paper/paper.md

 This project was proposed by [Keith Butler](https://github.com/keeeto) and has benefitted hugely from his support, as well as the support of [Aron Walsh](https://wmd-group.github.io/) and [Kazuki Morita](https://github.com/KazMorita).
-This project was supported by the Royal Society of Chemistry.
+This project was supported by the Royal Society.

 ## References